cr0hn/aiotasks/doc/source/quickstart.rst

 Sending info to tasks
 ---------------------

-We can send task to the manager using methods:
+We can send tasks to the manager using methods:

 Using *delay* method
 ++++++++++++++++++++